 Ferris Hall

-Retrace your steps through SERF and return to Middle Way.
-You’ll see Ferris Hall across the shaded engineering courtyard.
+Continue on Middle Way and you’ll see Ferris Hall across the shaded engineering courtyard.
 Constructed in 1930, it is named after Professor Charles E. Ferris, the first dean of engineering.
-Ferris houses the Department of Materials Science and Engineering (MSE) as well as graduate student facilities for nuclear engineering.
+Ferris houses the Department of Materials Science and Engineering (MSE).
 A number of MSE faculty are joint UT-Oak Ridge National Laboratory professors and work very closely with the lab on projects ranging from small molecule crystallography and interactions between radiation and materials to neutron studies.

 Photos